-Dr Cutbush is Supervisor of a Fellowship in Shoulder Arthroscopy and Arthroplasty.
-This fellowship is an accredited fellowship with the Australian Orthopaedic Association (AOA).
+A/Professor Cutbush is Chief Supervisor of two Fellowships in Shoulder Arthroscopy and Arthroplasty.
+These fellowships are both accredited with the Australian Orthopaedic Association

-It is the aim of the fellowship that the fellow will finish with a high level of competency in and an affinity for shoulder surgery.
+It is the aim of the fellowship that the fellow will develop a high level of competency in and an affinity for shoulder surgery.

 The shoulder fellow works at the Greenslopes Hospital, Brisbane Private Hospital and Princess Alexandra Hospital.
 There is a robust research link to the Queensland University of Technology.

 Expressions of interest by email are encouraged.
 Please email Kenneth Cutbush using the expression of interest form below.

 Ideally, the expression of interest would include, a curriculum vitae, covering letter (preferably giving some insight into the applicant’s interest in shoulder surgery, their desire to undertake the fellowship and their future career hopes) and referees with email and phone numbers.